How to Add Subtitles to a Video with FFmpeg (5 Different Styles)

 These video streaming platforms use different styles for their subtitles and they are pretty distinctive.
 Although most of them use soft subtitles, you can use FFmpeg to embed hard subtitles with styles like theirs in your videos.

-In this article, I will show you how to create different styles for your subtitles.
+In this article, I will show you how to create different styles, like anime/Crunchyroll, Netflix, Youtube, yellow font, and more for your subtitles.

 The Default Subtitle Style